-Microsoft Excel desktop app supports the most advanced formula tools, such as 3D reference style and array formulas.
+Microsoft Excel desktop app provides the most advanced formula tools, such as 3D reference style.
 Excel for the web supports a growing number of advanced Excel formulas, such as dynamic array formulas.
 Learn more about formulas.

 Full fidelity reading view

 Anything you can see in a workbook in the browser in Editing View, you can see in Reading View.

 Quickly navigate around your spreadsheet using the GoTo feature.
 Type in a cell reference and jump to that location in the spreadsheet.
 Learn more about keyboard shortcuts in Excel for the web.

 Hide/unhide rows, columns, and sheets

 You can hide and unhide rows, columns, and sheets in a workbook in Excel for the web.

 Create a chart to visually represent your data.
 Choose from a variety of chart types, such as column, line, pie, or bar charts.
 Learn more about available chart types.

 Insert/delete rows and columns

 Select one or more rows before selecting Insert or Delete on the Home tab to add or remove rows or columns in your worksheet one at a time or several at once.

 Use Merge & Center on the Home tab to combine and center the contents of the selected cells in one larger cell.
 You can change the alignment by selecting the Alignment buttons.